nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ### Develop branch (Experimental)

-This is the latest/bleeding edge version of the email boilerplate, experimental code that needs testing will appear here first, it provides a branch for testers/curious users to check out the very latest developments of the email boilerplate, but be warned, email client compatibility is not guaranteed on develop.
+This is the latest/bleeding edge version of the email boilerplate, experimental code that needs testing will appear here first, it provides a branch for testers/curious users to check out the very latest developments of the email boilerplate, but be warned, email client compatibility is not guaranteed on develop because its more of a pre-release branch.

 **It is strongly recommended that you NEVER use the develop version of the email boilerplate in a live email campaign.
 The develop version may not have been tested thoroughly and hence its cross email client compatibility is not guaranteed.
 Always use the master branch!**